-We manage quite a few LinkedIn accounts for our clients.
-Without exception, those who use their personal profile in LinkedIn see better growth and engagement than those who use a company page.
+We manage a lot of LinkedIn accounts for our clients.
+Without exception, those who use their personal profile on LinkedIn see better growth and engagement than those who use a company page.

 Why does a LinkedIn Personal Profile perform better?

 People naturally seek connections with others.
 Engaging in conversations with your LinkedIn connections is a great way to network, your logo may represent your business but a logo may not hold significant value for potential clients.
 You may find they are more interested in getting to know the personalities behind the business.